openstack/openstack-ansible/doc/source/install-guide/overview-security.rst

 can access.
 Any activity outside the allowed policies is denied at the kernel level.

-In openstack-ansible, AppArmor profiles are applied that limit the actions that each LXC container may take on a system.
+In OpenStack-Ansible, AppArmor profiles are applied that limit the actions that each LXC container may take on a system.
 This is done within the `lxc_hosts role`_.